starburstdata/starburst-deploy/helm/README.md

 ## OPTIONAL: Deploying an Nginx Load Balancer and setup dns

 >**NOTE!**
-*Steps 5 to 8 are only required if you are deploying nginx and using dns to access the deployed applications.*
+*Steps 5 to 8 are only required if you are deploying nginx and using dns to access the deployed applications.
+Skip to step 9 if you do not require an Nginx loadbalancer or tls certificate from `letsencrypt.org` installed*

 5. Deploy Nginx LoadBalancer:
 ```shell